-Visit Maltby Street Market at Lassco Ropewalk in Bermondsey on Saturday and Sunday which is an artisan food fest.
-You can also feast at the Druid Street Food Market at the same time which is close by.
-If you’re looking for things to do in London at the weekend, or want to graze the best food in the city make sure you pay a visit to Maltby Street Market.
+Visit Maltby Street Market at Lassco Ropewalk in Bermondsey on Saturday and Sunday, which is an artisan street food market.
+If you’re looking for things to do in London at the weekend, or want to graze the best food in the city, make sure you visit Maltby Street Market.

 Maltby Street Market Lassco Ropewalk

-To find the market head for Ropewalk which is where the Lassco reclamation yard is based along with their timber flooring workshops under the railway arches.
+To find the market head for Ropewalk, which is where the Lassco reclamation yard is based along with their timber flooring workshops under the railway arches.
 The street gets extremely busy at the weekend thanks to the artisan food stalls and permanent eateries.
-I’ll mention some of the food and drink available from the Ropewalk side, these are the ones I could see through the crowds which will give you a taster of what to expect.
+I’ll mention some of the food and drink vendors to give you an idea of what to expect.

 Hoxton Beach Salad and Falafel Box

-The Cheese Truck: Go for a gooey grilled cheese sandwiches featuring Keens Cheddar, Cropwell Bishop Stilton or Queso Chihuahua Mexican cheese.
+The Cheese Truck: Go for a gooey grilled cheese sandwich featuring Keens Cheddar, Cropwell Bishop Stilton or Queso Chihuahua Mexican cheese.

 The Beefsteaks: Enjoy a steak sandwich or steak and chips with a choice of béarnaise, peppercorn and chimichurri sauces or horseradish cream

-Sub Cult: Fill up on an interesting gourmet sandwich using top notch seasonal produce.
+Sub Cult: Try a satisfying gourmet sandwich using top-notch seasonal produce.

 Finest Fayre: Tuck into haddock or haggis scotch eggs, sausage rolls and pork pies.